 A negotiation where one or both parties are unprepared can be disastrous.
 At best, the negotiation devolves into a loose and unfocused conversation.
 In the worst-case scenario, however, a negotiation can turn into an adversarial confrontation.
 The RADPAC model is a basic negotiation framework used in business to reach a favorable outcome for two or more parties.

 Understanding the RADPAC model

-The RADPAC model is a simple framework giving structure to a formal negotiation process and is widely used in business and corporate contexts.
 Most importantly, the model increases the likelihood a favorable and meaningful outcome eventuates for both sides.

 In the next section, we’ll discuss the various components of the approach.

 Before starting the negotiation itself, both parties must first work to develop rapport with friendly, social conversation.